 Volunteers in the Nursery provide advice to customers, help stock shelves, watering in season and provide information about the Gardens to visitors.
 It is particularly helpful to have volunteers augment and spell staff over the lunch hours in the busy season, May through September.
 In addition, volunteers help to propagate plants by seed, cuttings, and division under the supervision of the Nursery Manager or Assistant Manager.
 Propagation makes available many of the interesting and unusual plants showcased in the Gardens.
-Call Sophia Pisciotta at (707) 964-4352, Ext.
-12 or email at email@example.com.
+Call Lyn Anton at (707) 964-4352, Ext.
+12 or email at firstname.lastname@example.org.

 Seasonal Dahlia Garden Volunteer Days

 The magnificent Dahlia Garden displays over 150 varieties of dahlias, producing a riot of color from mid- to late-summer.
-Each Saturday morning June to September from 9AM to 12PM alongside MCBG Gardener Jim Celeri, learn about these dramatic beauties and enjoy the brilliant vibrancy they bring to this area of the Gardens.
-To get started contact our Volunteer Coordinator at firstname.lastname@example.org. or 964-4352 x10 to join us for the Dahlia Garden Volunteer Day.
+Each Saturday morning June to September from 9AM to 12PM alongside MCBG Horticulturist Jim Celeri, learn about these dramatic beauties and enjoy the brilliant vibrancy they bring to this area of the Gardens.
+To get started contact our Volunteer Coordinator at email@example.com. or (707) 964-4352 x10 to join us for the Dahlia Garden Volunteer Day.